 - So, if the party that got 25% of the vote nationally won 18 electorate seats, it would add 12 List MPs to make up its total entitlement of 30 seats.

 You can find out more about the MMP system on the Electoral Commission’s website.

 How government works

-Once a government is formed it is then accountable to Parliament for its actions and policies.
+Once a government is formed, it is then accountable to Parliament for its actions and policies.

-The main decision-making body of the Government is called the Cabinet, and it is made up of Ministers who are responsible for running the various aspects of the Government.
+- Cabinet is made up of Ministers who are responsible for running the various aspects of the Government.

-Ministers must answer to Parliament for their actions and policies and also for the departments and agencies that they are responsible for.
+- Ministers must answer to Parliament for their actions and policies, and also for the departments and agencies that they are responsible for.

 Most of the time, proposed changes to the law go to a select committee, where MPs from a range of parties debate the issues and often suggest further changes.

 The New Zealand Parliament website has more information - you can even watch live webcasts of proceedings when it is in session.